AdobeDocs/commerce-admin.en/help/getting-started/compliance-cookie-law.md

 1. When complete, click **[!UICONTROL Save Config]**.

-1. When prompted to update the cache, click the **[!UICONTROL Cache Management]** link in the system message.
-Then, refresh each invalid cache.
+1. When prompted to update the cache, click the **[!UICONTROL Cache Management]** link in the system message and refresh each invalid cache.

 ### Step 2: Update your privacy policy